Grave of the Fireflies from the Expat's Point of View

 I didn't see it this way at first.
 I mean, I did, but I saw something else as well.
 I thought Setsuko was spoiled and annoying even though she was only four years old.
 I thought Seita was needlessly stubborn and his idea of supporting himself and his sister on his own as unrealistic.

-The second time was only a few days ago.
+The second time I saw it was here in Japan.
 I was with my girlfriend.
 She told me that "Grave of the Fireflies" takes place in Nishinomiya and Sannomiya.
 I've been to both places many times so the movie and the experiences of the children seemed real to me.
 I've included photos below and it's easy to see that both places are now modernized and prosperous.

 Towards the end of the movie Japanese civilians acknowledge defeat and start to rebuild their communities.
 Seita and Setsuko are left behind from this recovery because they turned away from the system earlier.
 Although independence and self-reliance are highly valued in other cultures, it was not practical during wartime for children so young.